Understanding Why Horses Need Protein

 Where do I get more information on protein levels in my horse’s diet?

-Because feed manufacturers have to declare only the level of crude or ‘total’ protein on a bag, this doesn’t tell you much about the levels of essential amino acids in the feed.
+As feed manufacturers are required to declare only the level of crude or ‘total’ protein on a bag, this doesn’t tell you much about the levels of essential amino acids for horses in the feed.
 Most manufacturers will be able to tell you this information if you request it directly.
-If you would like a personalised feeding plan for your horse, including more information on key essential amino acid levels, please telephone the Dengie Feedline on 01621 841188 or email email@example.com.
+If you would like a personalised feeding plan for your horse, including more information on key essential amino acid for horses, please telephone the Dengie Feedline on 01621 841188 or email [email protected].